The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

-In the general context of Donaldson--Thomas theory it is necessary to work in a larger category than $\MHM(X)$, called the category of monodromic mixed Hodge modules on $X$, denoted $\MMHM(X)$, which is equivalent to the full subcategory of mixed Hodge modules on $X\times\mathbb{C}^*$ such that along each fibre $\{x\}\times\mathbb{C}^*$ the total cohomology of the restriction is an admissible variation of mixed Hodge structure.
+In the context of Donaldson--Thomas theory of \textit{general} Jacobi algebras it is necessary to work in a larger category than $\MHM(X)$, called the category of monodromic mixed Hodge modules on $X$, denoted $\MMHM(X)$.
+This category is equivalent to the full subcategory of mixed Hodge modules on $X\times\mathbb{C}^*$ such that along each fibre $\{x\}\times\mathbb{C}^*$ the total cohomology of the restriction is an admissible variation of mixed Hodge structure.
 See \cite[Sec.7]{COHA} or \cite[Sec.2]{DaMe15b} for an introduction to this category, along with its slightly subtle monoidal product.
 Shifted pullback along the inclusion $X\times\{1\}\rightarrow X\times\mathbb{C}^*$ gives a faithful functor $\MMHM(X)\rightarrow\MHM(X)$ --- one should think of this functor as ``forgetting monodromy.''
 There is an embedding of monoidal categories $\tau\colon\MHM(X)\rightarrow\MMHM(X)$ defined by

 One should think of this functor as turning a mixed Hodge module into a monodromic mixed Hodge module by stipulating that the monodromy is trivial, and of the essential image of this functor as being ``monodromy-free'' monodromic mixed Hodge modules.
-Since this functor preserves the monoidal product, the tensor product of monodromy-free monodromic mixed Hodge modules is the usual tensor product of the underlying mixed Hodge modules, equipped with trivial monodromy.
+This is a symmetric monoidal functor. \smallbreak The functor $\phi_f\colon \MHM(X)\rightarrow \MHM(X)$ lifts to a functor